jiwon-seattle/Social-media-clone/README.md

 ## 1. Social Media Clone

 A social media webpage that consists of the functional components.
+This is a single-page application.

 <image src="src/img/Diagram.png" width="550px" />

-App is upper-most parent class, and it has four children TopNav, NewsFeed, Profile, PeopleYouMayKnow.
+App is a upper-most parent component, and it has four children : TopNav, NewsFeed, Profile, PeopleYouMayKnow.

 TopNav have TopNavButton and TopNavSearch as children components.